Security Tool - False Application

 O4 - HKLM\..\Run: [2090413546] C:\DOCUME~1\ALLUSE~1\APPLIC~1\2090413546\2090413546.exe

-Security Tool removal tool:
+Security Tool

 This might be helpful.
 Security Tool warnings appeared in the taskbar area will lead user to payment page, which will open in a full screen mode.
 User will be offered to buy software license for 2 years or a lifetime.
 Do not enter any payment information like card number, expiration date or cvv2 code, because Security Tool is a scam.
 If you accidentally got into payment page, choose "continue unprotected" in the bottom of the screen to exit the window.

-Security Tool Entries:
+4. Security Tool files:

 O2 - BHO: IETimbar - {1163E531-B58E-4BB9-B877-0906A0A22AEC} - C:\Program Files\Internet Explorer\IETimbar\IETimbar.dll